lindaspellman/cse212-final/1-queues.md

 # Queues in Python

 In Python, a queue can be represented as a list.
 In order to enqueue a value to a list, or in layman's terms, add to the back of the list, use the .append() method.
+It performs at a speed of O(1).

 ``` python
 my_queue.append(value)
 ```

 Removing a value from a list, or dequeueing it, has two approaches.
 The first is to remove and return the item from the front of the queue.
 The second is to pop off index zero.
+It performs at a speed of O(n).

 ``` python
 value = my_queue[0]